nevergiveup-c/krnl-shm-comm/README.md

 ## 1. Objects spoofing:

 ### 1.1 Spoofing OBJECT_HEADER fields
 Now we need to spoof several fields in the OBJECT_HEADER structure so that our section object becomes a symbolic link.
-A key part of this process is the decryption of `TypeIndex` in the `SymbolicLinkType` structure (OBJECT_TYPE).
+A key part of this process is encrypting the Index from the SymbolicLinkType structure (OBJECT_TYPE) to generate the correct `TypeIndex` value.

 ```cpp
 0: kd> dt nt!_OBJECT_TYPE